yjyao/practical-python/Notes/02_Working_with_data/07_Objects.md

 ```

 The reason you can even create this list is that everything in Python
 is *first-class*.
-So, if you want to have a list of functions, that’s
+So, if you want to have a list of functions, that's
 fine.
 The items in the list you created are functions for converting
 a value `x` into a given type (e.g., `str(x)`, `int(x)`, `float(x)`).